mreimann1/etm-ui/README.md

 ## Description

-This is an electron Project containing a functioning Desktop Application which serves as the interface for the Endurance Testing Machine at Nextflex
+This is an electron Project containing source code for a Desktop Application which serves as the interface for the Endurance Testing Machine at Nextflex

 At this time, the application is simply a faceplate and not connected to the back-end